heidihendry/camelot/README.md

 One of four properties used to (naively) identify camera time configuration issues.
 The ISO value of the cameras which is used to suggest a photo was taken at night.

-File ISO values greater than this threshold are considered `night` photos and thus are expected to lie within :night-start-hour and :night-end-hour
+File ISO values greater than this threshold are considered `night` photos and thus are expected to lie within 'Night Start Hour' and 'Night End Hour'

 ### Erroneous Infrared Threshold